-Looking for a fun and easy summer craft for kids?
-Then you’ll love our fine motor sun craft!
-It’s so easy to make and only requires a few common craft supplies.
-And the best part-not only is it super fun to create, but it allows for all kinds of fine motor and math skills practice too!
+This paper plate sun craft is so easy to make and is a perfect addition to any weather unit and also makes a great summer craft.
+Not only is it super fun to create, but it also allows for all kinds of fine motor and math skills practice too!

-Are you following our Summer Play & Crafts for Kids Pinterest board?
+Follow our Summer Play & Crafts for Kids Pinterest board!

 *This post was originally published on June 9, 2014 and has sine been updated.